Black may be the colour of evil, even in Chinese culture, but for food it is a sign of superior nutrition

 Although not a Chinese invention, this category is much more popular in China than elsewhere in the world.
 They have also been introduced separately in a previous post.
 Protein beverages are relatively viscous liquids made from various nuts or beans, or milk, or a combination.
 A number of them include probiotic cultures.

 Paying a lot of money for something that you can get from your tap for a much lower price has also taken on in China.
 China’s bottled water market is expected to reach 490 mln hls of total annual consumption by 2020.
 The retail value of bottled water in China for 2019 is estimated at RMB 346.2 billion.
 Apart from the large number of branded water, new mineral water brands keep appearing in China.
 Many are profiling themselves with the location of their source.
 The trend of 2015, e.g., in this category was mineral water from Tibet.

 Some statistics of the past 5 years

 Tea is China’s national drink, but still, tea beverages have been introduced from overseas.
 When foreign ice teas were launched in China, many beverage makers tried to concoct their own versions.
 Tea beverages with various fruit flavours appeared one after another.

-A very Chinese subcategory are the milk teas, based on traditional milk or butter teas drunk by Mongolians and Tibetans.
+A rapidly growing subcategory are the milk teas, based on traditional milk or butter teas drunk by Mongolians and Tibetans.

 The pictures shows the Sizhou brand milk tea, with the following ingredients: